Edna Bay, Alaska: Economy

-As of 2007, Edna Bay hosts a combined general store and post office, a non-denominational Christian church, several sawmills and two licensed building contractors.
+As of 2007, Edna Bay hosts a combined general store and post office, an Alliance Christian church, several sawmills and two licensed building contractors.
 There is a small state-owned marina and float-plane dock which are unattended (self-service).
-At present there are cabin rentals and two lodges on Kosciusko Island.
+At present there are cabin rentals.
 Visitors to Edna Bay without a local contact would be well advised to bring with them everything needed for remote outdoor survival, although food and a limited selection of non-food supplies can be purchased at the general store located approximately 3 miles by road from the marina.
 The general store and post office is open from 2PM to 4PM Tuesdays through Saturdays.
 Most land in and around Edna Bay is privately held and there are no public camping or day-use facilities.
 Unescorted visitors should first check with the local residents before attempting to trespass, camp, or hunt in the area.

 Residents of Edna Bay have available to them both land-line telephone and broadband internet.
 Cellular phone service in Edna Bay is rare and intermittent.
-There are two outdoor public phones (one at the marina inside the access ramp and another located on the opposite side of the bay from the marina).
-Starting in 2008, Edna Bay will also be home to an engineering and software development company, made possible due to the broadband-internet service brought to the community by the State of Alaska and AP&T.
+There is one outdoor public phone (at the marina inside the access ramp). rnet service brought to the community by the State of Alaska and AP&T.